Barbie (film): Plot

-A "stereotypical" Barbie and fellow dolls reside in Barbieland, a matriarchal society populated by different versions of Barbie, Ken, and a group of discontinued models who are treated like outcasts due to their unconventional traits.
-While the Kens spend their days playing at the beach, considering it their profession, the Barbies hold prestigious jobs in law, science, politics, and so on.
+A "stereotypical" Barbie resides with many different versions of herself in Barbieland, a matriarchal society created by the collective human imagination, along with Kens and a group of discontinued models treated like outcasts due to their unconventional traits.
+While the Kens spend their days playing at the beach, considering it their profession, the Barbies hold prestigious jobs in law, science, politics, media, and so on.
 Ken ("Beach Ken") is only happy when he is with Barbie, and he seeks a closer relationship with her, but she rebuffs him in favor of other activities and female friendships.

 One evening at a dance party, Barbie is suddenly stricken with worries about mortality.
 Overnight, she develops bad breath, cellulite, and flat feet, disrupting her routines and impairing the aura of classic perfection experienced by the Barbies.
 Weird Barbie, a disfigured doll, tells Barbie to find the child playing with her in the real world to cure her afflictions.
-Barbie follows the advice and she travels to the real world, with Beach Ken joining her by stowing away in her convertible.
+Barbie travels to the real world, with Beach Ken joining her by stowing away in her convertible.

-After arriving in Venice Beach, Barbie punches a man for groping her, and is briefly arrested, and then she and Ken are both arrested after not paying for new clothes.
-Alarmed by the dolls' presence in the real world, the CEO of Mattel orders their recapture.
+After arriving in Venice Beach, Barbie punches a man for groping her, and is briefly arrested.
+She and Ken are then both arrested after not paying for new clothes.
+Alarmed by the dolls' presence in the real world and remembering the "Skipper incident", the CEO of Mattel orders their recapture.
 Barbie tracks down her owner, a teenage girl named Sasha, who criticizes Barbie for encouraging unrealistic beauty standards.
-Distraught, Barbie discovers that Gloria, a Mattel employee and Sasha's mother, inadvertently caused Barbie's existential crisis after starting to play with Sasha's old Barbie dolls and drawing Barbie dolls with dark emotions and thoughts.
-Mattel finds Barbie and attempts to put her in a toy box for remanufacturing, but she escapes with the help of a mysterious elderly woman named Ruth.
+Distraught, Barbie discovers that Gloria, a Mattel employee and Sasha's mother, inadvertently caused Barbie's existential crisis after starting to play with Sasha's old Barbie dolls and drawing Barbies with dark emotions and thoughts.
+Mattel finds Barbie and attempts to put her in a toy box for remanufacturing, but a mysterious elderly woman named Ruth helps her escape.
 Gloria and Sasha arrive just in time to rescue Barbie from Mattel's executives, and the three travel to Barbieland with the executives in pursuit.

 Meanwhile, Ken learns about patriarchy and feels respected for the first time.
 He returns to Barbieland to persuade the other Kens to take it over.
 The Kens begin to indoctrinate the Barbies into submissive roles, such as agreeable girlfriends, housewives, and maids.
 Barbie arrives and attempts to convince the Barbies to be independent again, but becomes depressed when she fails.
-Gloria expresses her frustration with the conflicting standards that women are forced to follow in the real world, and her speech restores Barbie's confidence.
+Gloria expresses her frustration with the conflicting standards that real-world women are expected to follow, and her speech restores Barbie's confidence.